mrithip/voyage-2.0/README.md

 - JWT tokens stored in AsyncStorage
 - Automatic redirect based on authentication state
 - Secure logout with token cleanup
+- All authentication and error alerts use the new CustomAlert modal

 ## 🔄 Future Enhancements